Reaching out to recruiters on LinkedIn is a great way to get your name out there … as long as you do it right.

 Adding a message to your connection requests is essential.
 If you get a connection request with no message from someone you've never met, do you accept it?
 Probably not.
 Including a message will give you a much better acceptance rate as you begin reaching out to recruiters on LinkedIn.

 What's the best way to start this message?
-When it comes to how to contact recruiters on LinkedIn, it's essential to start out with something personal to catch their attention.
+When it comes to how to contact recruiters on LinkedIn, it's essential for job seekers to start out with something personal to catch their attention.
 Maybe you and this recruiter went to the same college, or maybe you have a mutual connection (if so, ask that person for an introduction).
 An example LinkedIn connection request to a recruiter:

 “Hello, John.
 I noticed you live in Atlanta!
 I grew up there, and I miss it, but I am now a financial advisor based in New York and looking for new opportunities in the finance niche.
 I would appreciate any guidance you could give me.
 Would you like to connect and speak further?”

-Send the recruiter your resume
+Send the recruiter or hiring manager your resume

 Send the recruiter a message describing your experience, qualifications, and what you're currently looking for in a few concise sentences, and attach your resume, too.
 Ask if it would make sense for the two of you to connect via phone.
 An example LinkedIn message to a recruiter: